 With experienced, high quality autonomous engineers in short supply, you may want some help as you staff up your team.
 Perrone Robotics’ services team is there to help fill in any gaps in expertise or we assist you to implement an entire solution to your specs.

-We have projects that range from small personal robots to ATVs to forklifts to automobiles to trucking to the world’s largest Mining truck – all running on the same platform: MAX.
+We have projects that range from small personal robots to ATVs to shuttles to automobiles to trucking to the world’s largest Mining truck – all running on the same autonomous engine: MAX.

 Watch MAX-based Hardware In the Loop (HIL) simulation at work in the video below.